Fadewasheres/fadeecord-opensorace/README.md

 Discord is trademark of Discord Inc. and solely mentioned for the sake of descriptivity.
 Mentioning it does not imply any affiliation with or endorsement by Discord Inc.
+Vencord is not connected to Fadecord and as such, all donation links go to Vendicated's donation link.

 <details>
-<summary>Using Fadecord violates Discord's terms of service</summary>
+<summary>Using Fadecord (Vencord+) violates Discord's terms of service</summary>

 Client modifications are against Discord’s Terms of Service.